 Table 6 contains the unstandardized as well as standardized coefficients of the two models, along with the observed t-values and significance levels.
 The first model shows that for every one standard deviation of change in one's musical intelligence, there will be about .28 of a standard deviation change in one's general self-efficacy.
-The second model shows that when musical and linguistic intelligences are taken together, for every one standard deviation change in one's general self-efficacy, respectively.
+The second model shows that when musical and linguistic intelligences are taken together, for every one standard deviation change in one's musical and linguistic intelligences, there will be .29 and .25 of a standard deviation change in one's general self-efficacy, respectively.
 Meanwhile, all the standardized coefficients are statistically significant.